 - Stop:- It is the trigger point where the order will be activated.
 It will have to be set outside the market price, or else it will be triggered immediately after placement.

 - Limit:- Limit means range; Stop will indicate the starting point of the trade, and limit will indicate the closing point of the trade.

 How does it Work?

 Two prices are provided for Stop-Limit Order.
 When you see that a particular stock is trading in the market and you feel that the stock price will rise in the future, then you tend to buy it.
-You just can’t buy it at any price, then it may happen that you are buying it at a price which will not give you enough margin during the sell and you will end up with a lower profit or even loss.
-For this, a trigger point is decided which is the Stop.
-Then a closing point is decided which is known as Limit.
+You just can’t buy it at any price; then, it may happen that you are buying it at a price that will not give you enough margin during the sell and you will end up with a lower profit or even loss.
+For this, a trigger point is decided, which is the Stop.
+Then a closing point is decided, which is known as Limit.

-Once the price reaches the trigger point, then Stop gets activated and either BUY/SELL starts happening for the stock till the point where the limit is placed.
+Once the price reaches the trigger point, then Stop gets activated, and either BUY/SELL starts happening for the stock to the point where the limit is placed.